annetteclopezdavila/Advanced_Machine_Learning/Project0.md

+---
+layout: page
-# Project 0: Testing Github
+title: Project 0: Testing Github and Markdown
+---

 ## Headings
 Use hashtags for heading size; the more hashtags, the more headings.